A Note on Quantum Divide and Conquer for Minimal String Rotation: Abstract

 \section{Abstract}

-Lexicographically minimal string rotation is a fundamental problem on string processing that has recently attracted a lot of attention in quantum computing.
-Near-optimal quantum algorithms have been proposed during its development, with new ideas such as quantum divide and conquer introduced.
-In this note, we further study its quantum query complexity.
-Slightly improved quantum algorithms by divide and conquer are proposed: \begin{enumerate} \item For the function problem, its query complexity is shown to be $\sqrt{n} \cdot 2^{O\rbra*{\sqrt{\log n}}}$, improving the recent result of $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ by Akmal and Jin (2022). \item For the decision problem, its query complexity is shown to be $O\rbra*{\sqrt{n \log^3 n \log \log n}}$, improving the recent result of $O\rbra*{\sqrt{n \log^5 n}}$ by Childs et al. (2022). \end{enumerate} The purpose of this note is to point out some useful algorithmic tricks, e.g., preprocessing and level-wise optimization, that can be used to improve quantum algorithms, especially for those with a divide-and-conquer structure.
+Lexicographically minimal string rotation is a fundamental problem in string processing that has recently garnered significant attention in quantum computing.
+Near-optimal quantum algorithms have been proposed for solving this problem, utilizing a divide-and-conquer structure.
+In this note, we show that its quantum query complexity is $\sqrt{n} \cdot 2^{O\rbra*{\sqrt{\log n}}}$, improving the prior result of $\sqrt{n} \cdot 2^{\rbra*{\log n}^{1/2+\varepsilon}}$ due to \hyperlink{cite.AJ22}{Akmal and Jin (SODA 2022)}.
+Notably, this improvement is quasi-polylogarithmic, which is achieved by only logarithmic level-wise optimization using fault-tolerant quantum minimum finding.

 \textbf{Keywords: quantum computing, quantum algorithms, string processing, quantum query complexity, minimal string rotation.}